Pokémon Sword and Shield

 A nondescript circle placed with the Pokémon type icons.

-A placeholder TM type label, with hiragana translating to "dummy".
+A placeholder TM type label, with Hiragana translating to "dummy".

-With the status affliction graphics is a label reading ダミー_状態異常 ("dummy_abnormal condition").
+Present with the status affliction graphics is a label reading ダミー_状態異常 ("dummy_abnormal condition").